 As the pensions industry gears up for pensions dashboards, there are some key timescales, considerations and actions pension trustees need to do now to prepare.

 I recently chaired a webinar for the Pensions and Lifetime Savings Association (PLSA) Thames Valley Group on this topic.
 We talked about the fact that while pension dashboards are a hugely positive step forward for people, enabling them to engage with their pensions and retirement savings, the project is complex and will be a logistical challenge for pension schemes of all sizes.

 The key benefit of pensions dashboards is they will show a user their pensions information online, securely and all in one place.
 To make this work, multiple parties and technical services need to be connected – in what is referred to as an ecosystem.
 It will function like a giant switchboard, connecting users with their pensions via dashboards.

 The ecosystem will include the dashboards, data providers’ interfaces and the central digital architecture.
 The Pensions Dashboards Programme (PDP) is responsible for delivering the digital architecture and services, which will enable data providers and dashboard operators to speak to each other digitally.

-Following the FCA and DWP's consultation proposals, PDP have confirmed the staging timeline - the deadline by which their pension scheme must connect to the digital architecture - and understand the actions needed and resourcing implications.
+The staging dates for occupational pension schemes are set out in the draft regulations.
+Pension trustees need to be aware of these dates - the deadline by which their pension scheme must connect to the digital architecture – and understand the actions needed and resourcing implications.
 Schemes can choose to connect earlier if they wish.
-Pension trustees need to be aware of these dates.

 Pensions dashboards must meet threshold tests to ensure savers are not met with incomplete or confusing information when accessing them for the first time.